ProjektAdLer/AdlerDevelopmentEnvironment/moodle/doc/webserver_setup.md

 </VirtualHost>
 EOF
 ```
 Replace PATH_TO_MOODLE_FOLDER and PATH_TO_MOODLE_PARENT_FOLDER.
-First is the absolute path to the moodle folder and the second the full parth to the folder containing the directories moodle, moodledata, moodledata_*
+First is the absolute path to the moodle folder containing moodle itself and the second the full path to the folder containing the directories moodle, moodledata, moodledata_*

 2. Enable the virtual host:
 ```bash